The Suffern, New York Train Station Is A Great Example Of The Broken Train System Across The United States

 A few days before leaving, I like to start packing.

-And whenever I arrive at my destination, I locate the nearest stores for supplies, and find my way around the area.
+And when I arrive at my destination, I find the nearest stores for supplies, and find my way around the area.

 The Suffern, New York train station was only 1 mile away.